hackforla/UI-UX/README.md

 # Welcome to the UI/UX Community of Practice!

-We are happy you are here.
-Please follow the steps below to get started.
+We are excited to have you here.
+Our community is dedicated to fostering collaboration, learning, and growth in the field of UI/UX design.
+Please follow the steps below to get started and integrate smoothly into our community.

-## When do we meet?
+## Meeting Schedule
+### When We Meet
-Every Wednesday at 6:00pm Pacific Time (except for the first week of every month, and holidays)
+- Wednesdays at 6:00pm Pacific Time (except for the first week of every month, and holidays)

-## Upcoming meetings
+### Upcoming Meetings
-### August
+#### August
 - 7th: All lead meeting (no CoP meeting)
 - 14th : Office Hours
 - 21st : Content Creation discussion
 - 28th : Portfolio & Resume Review

-### September
+#### September
 - 4th : All lead meeting (no CoP meeting)
 - 11th : Office Hours
 - 18th : TBA